A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 It is possible that Association Rule Mining can lead to spurious correlations.
 In order to avoid this, we organized the rules into an interconnected net of premises/conclusions based upon our formulated RQs in order to find explanations around techniques and methodologies reported on the papers.
+Figure~\ref{fig:rules} depicts such an interconnected net with the highest support and confidence.
 Any non-logical rule was disregarded as well as rules that possessed a lower support.
+Non-logical rules are association rules where the premise and conclusion are easy to falsify.
+Generally, if we decrease the minimum support parameter, non-logical association rules might arise.

-We discuss the results of this data analysis process where appropriate as they relate to your RQs in the following sections of this SLR.
-The full results of our exploratory data analysis and source of the information provided in this SLR can be found in our online repository~\cite{watson_palacio_cooper_moran_poshyvanyk}.
+We discuss the results of this data analysis process where appropriate as they relate to our RQs in the following sections of this SLR.
+The full results of our exploratory data analysis and source code of our entire EDA process can be found in our supplemental material~\cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}.